Sedum spathulifolium 'Purpureum'

 Purple Broadleaf Stonecrop, Purple Spoon-leaved Stonecrop, Purple Stonecrop, Purpureum Stonecrop, Red Chalk Stonecrop

-Sedum spathulifolium ‘Purpureum’ is a mat-forming succulent that produces rosettes of fleshy reddish-purple leaves with a grayish waxy coating.
+Sedum spathulifolium 'Purpureum' is a mat-forming succulent that produces rosettes of fleshy reddish-purple leaves with a grayish waxy coating.
 It grows up to 4 inches (10 cm) tall.
-Leaves are up to 0.8 inch (2 cm) long.
-Flowers are bright yellow in small, flattish terminal clusters, and appear in late spring and early summer.
+Leaves are up to 0.8 inches (2 cm) long.
+Flowers are bright yellow and appear in late spring and early summer in small, flattish terminal clusters.

 How to Grow and Care